Joseph Meyer, Billy Rose, Ballard McDonald

 As the flowers are in Spring;

 Anytime they see him coming, Ev'ryone begins to sing.

 Clap hands!
-Here

-comes Charley; Clap hands!
-Good
+Good time Charley;

-time Charley; Clap hands!
-Here
+Clap hands!
+Here comes Charley now.

-comes Charley now.
-This way meet the
+This way meet the dollies;

-dollies; I say Ziegfield
+I say Ziegfield Follies;

-Follies; Hey!
 Hey!
-Charley,
+Hey!
+Charley, take a bow

-take a bow See the smile on
+See the smile on all those hungry faces,

-he's a buyer, From those wide and open spaces; Clap hands!
-Here
+They can tell that he's a buyer, From those wide and open spaces;

-comes Charley; Clap hands!
-Good
+Clap hands!
+Good time Charley;

-comes Charley now.
+Clap hands!
+Here comes Charley now.

 He's the life of ev'ry party,